 Our mission is to love, learn and live by Christ’s teachings.
 As we do this, we hope to create the inclusive, loving, and justice-seeking community that Jesus did.

 Elmira is a friendly and growing community of about 9,000 people.
-We are north of Kitchener-Waterloo and west of Guelph.
-We are famous for hosting the “Elmira Maple Syrup Festival” in the spring.
+We are in The Region of Waterloo, north of St. Jacobs.
+Close by are the cities of Kitchener, Waterloo and Guelph.
+The area is also surrounded by excellent farmland with a wide variety of agricultural resources.
+Elmira is famous for hosting the “Elmira Maple Syrup Festival” in the spring.
 This event is a great example of community volunteers working together to raise money for local charities.

 We are blessed with a dedicated staff.